A minimal compact description of the diversity index polytope: Conclusions and future research

 We conclude from Theorem~\ref{thm::compact} that there exists a minimal compact description of the diversity index polytope of polynomial size.
 So if we characterize a selection criterion for a diversity index by a linear function, then the calculation of the optimal index under this selection criterion can be done in polynomial time by linear programming.
 We envisage two immediate applications within this framework, though more are likely.
 Both contain properties of diversity indices for which precise optimal solutions are unknown, but where finding optima would prove useful to conservation planners.

-The first concerns the extent to which sets of, say, $k$ species with the largest diversity index scores are able to represent the biodiversity present in the tree as a whole \cite{semple23, redding08}.
-The separation of these two aspects of biodiversity could be quantified using a linear difference function of distinct measures involving diversity indices as our selection criterion.
-Taking the perspective of robust optimization~\cite{ben09}, diversity indices seen as a region of uncertainty can make this analysis of biodiversity measure differences agnostic to a specific selected set of $k$ species.
+The first concerns the extent to which sets of, say, $k$ species with the largest diversity index scores are able to represent the phylogenetic diversity present in the tree as a whole \cite{semple23, redding08}.
+The separation of these two aspects of phylogenetic diversity could be quantified using a linear difference function $\Delta$ of distinct measures involving diversity indices as our selection criterion.
+Because such two measures of diversity have different but justifiable underlying assumptions, conservation planners would prefer that they were aligned as much as possible.
+It is straightforward to calculate the difference $\Delta$ for a given diversity index.